How to deliver 360 degree feedback effectively

-If you are going to invest in 360 degree feedback within your organisation ideally it should be supported by professional feedback or coaching to ensure that the recipients get full value out of the investment and the feedback is interpreted constructively.
+If you are going to invest in 360 degree feedback it should ideally be supported by professional feedback or coaching.
+This will ensure that the recipients get full value out of the investment and the feedback is interpreted constructively.
 It can cause untold damage, just issuing feedback reports to people without support.
 Of course, this means that the investment required to roll out 360 feedback is significantly more than that of just generating the reports, however the value is also potentially magnified.
-I would definitely recommend quality over quantity.

 360 degree feedback

 So, how can you achieve this if you don’t have unlimited funds or access to external coaches?
 Well I have had a lot of success with a train the trainer approach; the key is selecting internal colleagues with the right disposition and aptitude for internal coaching and development.
 It is important to have a bank of these individuals, to ensure that you are able to pair a neutral internal coach up with the feedback recipient.
-I wouldnt recommend line managers taking on this role as they will usually have contributed to the feedback and are going to be biased.
+I wouldn’t recommend line managers taking on this role for their own direct reports as they will usually have contributed to the feedback and are going to be biased.

 Structuring the 360 feedback session well is incredibly important, so if you have a number of feedback givers or coaches supporting your 360 project, it is important to ensure that they all take a consistent approach.
 I would recommend allowing at least 45-90 minutes for a 360 feedback session depending on complexity.
 I have a standard set of key positioning points that I use to set every 360 degree feedback session up for success and I would suggest training all your feedback givers in this approach.
 By running through these points up front it means that you can ensure that feedback is received constructively and protect the recipient from any emotional fallout if the feedback is disappointing in some way.
 Hopefully you will find the following structure helpful for consistency.